faithanalog/scarch/README.md

   folder, along with the track metadata, and track thumbnail if one exists.

 Available options:
+  -o,--overwrite           By default, Scarch will not overwrite files which
+                           already exist.
+Setting the overwrite flag will force Scarch to re-write metadata files and re-download tracks and thumbnails.
   -j,--jobs NUM_JOBS       Specify the number of files to download
                            simultaneously.
 Raising this number may increase
                            speed, but it will also take more processing power